Physical Therapy Program Application Requirements

 International students must complete the following requirements.
 Contact our CHP Graduate Admissions Office with any questions or concerns via email: email@example.com or phone: 989-774-1730.

 - Course-by-course World Education Services (WES) foreign evaluation

 - Test of English as a Foreign Language (TOEFL) scores

 Coursework taken at international institutions must be evaluated by WES, as they are the sole provider of foreign evaluation services for PTCAS.
 The official WES course-by-course evaluation must be sent to PTCAS directly from WES.

 Students from English-speaking countries are exempt, e.g., Canada, England, Australia, etc.

 Prospective students who are not citizens of a TOEFL-exempt country must submit a satisfactory test score on the TOEFL or IELTS.
 Score requirements: 79 or 6.5 on the TOEFL/IELTS for regular admission, 61-78 or 5.5-6.0 for conditional admission.
 For more information on TOEFL requirements, please reference the Graduate Bulletin.

 Visit the TOEFL website for more information.

-Applicants who are offered/accepted into the Audiology Program, must submit to CMU's Office of Graduate Studies an I-20 Affidavit/Statement of Support form, along with evidence of financial support.
-Contact the Office of Graduate Studies for more information.
+Applicants who are offered/accepted into the DPT Program, must submit to CMU's Office of Graduate Studies an I-20 Affidavit/Statement of Support Form, along with evidence of financial support.
+For more information, please reference the Graduate Bulletin or contact the Office of Graduate Studies at firstname.lastname@example.org.